trek-view/basecamp/_posts/2022-05-xx-nadir-using-ffmpeg.md

 ---
 date: 2022-05-04
 title: "Using ffmpeg to overlay a custom nadir or watermark over GoPro videos"
-description: "Add your logo to the nadir of an equirectangular video or as a watermark to normal videos"
+description: "Efficiently add your logo to the nadir of an equirectangular video or as a watermark to normal videos."
 categories: developers
 tags: [nadir, ffmpeg, imagemagick]
 author_staff_member: dgreenwood
-image: /assets/images/blog/2021-01-21/
+image: /assets/images/blog/2022-05-04/youtube-gopro-nadir-meta.png
-featured_image: /assets/images/blog/2021-01-21/
+featured_image: /assets/images/blog/2022-05-04/youtube-gopro-nadir-sm.png
 layout: post
 published: false
 ---

+**Efficiently add your logo to the nadir of an equirectangular video or as a watermark to normal videos.**

-Adding a nadir to equirectangular images:
+In previous post I have covered how to add a nadir to equirectangular images:

 * [manually (using GIMP)](/blog/2020/adding-a-custom-nadir-to-360-video-photo), and here:
 * [programmatically (using ImageMagick)]

-Adding a watermark to normal photos:
+And how to add a watermark to normal photos:

 * [programmatically (using ImageMagick)](/blog/2022/adding-a-custom-watermark-to-hero-photo-video)

 All of these approaches required breaking videos down into frames, overlaying the nadir or watermark, and then re-rendering into a video.